CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > ***Playable on an Undead hazard creature in your discard pile.*** If target Undead can attack, bring it into play as a creature that attacks immediately (not counting against the hazard limit).
-The attacks prowess is modified by -1.
+The attack's prowess is modified by -1.
 > >
 > > {: .fs-3 }
-> > _“...wavering and blowing like a noisome exhalation of decay, a corpse-light, a light the illuminated nothing."_ ***---&#65279;LotRIV***
+> > _“...wavering and blowing like a noisome exhalation of decay, a corpse-light, a light that illuminated nothing."_ ***---&#65279;LotRIV***
 >

 ---